ResistancePlatform/resnode/README.md

 ## Configure A Resistance Masternode with Docker

+**PLEASE FOLLOW EVERY STEP OF THIS GUIDE CLOSELY: If you skip a step, it will not work.**

 ### Setup an EC2 instance on AWS

 **Note**: For this document we will assume that you are using AWS.
 These instructions may need to be adjusted to work with other cloud providers.